samsour/samsour/README.md

 ### Hello there 🐙

-These repos are quite old and probably no longer work at all.
+These repos may be quite old and probably no longer work at all.
 I have no idea.
-If you're looking for something current from me, check out Krekeny.
+If you're looking for something current from me, check out [@Krekeny](https://krekeny.com) or [@eny.social](https://bsky.app/profile/eny.social).

 <!--
 **samsour/samsour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.